Create a machine using web UI¶

-You can add node labels after deploying a worker machine.
-On the Machines page, click the More action icon in the last column of the required machine field and select Configure machine.
+To add node labels after deploying a worker machine. navigate to the Machines page, click the More action icon in the last column of the required machine field, and select Configure machine.

 At this point, Container Cloud adds the new machine object to the specified managed cluster.
 And the Bare Metal Operator Controller creates the relation to